 Hi, I am Julien Manuguerra, the producer of the breaking point podcast.
 I am originally French, from Nice.
 I have been lucky enough to travel a little bit and after 5 years in Canada, I have chosen to move to Scotland in 2014.
 If I have been a radio producer and a journalist for many years, I now work in public relations.

 My inspiration for this podcast is very personal, as I have – like many of us – been through a very difficult heartbreak a few years ago.
 I couldn’t believe how much it had impacted not only my life but myself as a person, very deeply.
-I got out ‘different’, scared, hurt and very cynical.
+I got out ‘different’, scarred, hurt and very cynical.
 In one word, heartbroken.
 Until I reached a certain point of resilience, I had no idea what to do with all the pain.
 It was completely overwhelming.
-At the time, I subconsciously wanted to believe that that pain was unique and exclusive – and it was in some ways.
+At the time, I subconsciously wanted to believe that that pain was unique and exclusive – and it was in many ways.
 I thought no one could even begin to understand what I was feeling.

 But the fact of the matter is that we almost all go through similar experiences.
 You, people around me at this very moment, friends, colleagues, strangers; we all struggle sometimes when it comes to love.
 Sometimes an awful lot.
 I wasn’t the only one then – or ever.
 Most of us can relate to that pain.